 It was also equipped with a Guild AP-1 piezo pickup, which we found amplified the guitar well without masking its inherent characteristics.

-Build quality was good, we found that the fretwork was well done, and even the inside of the cavity was nicely finished.
+Build quality was good, we found that the fretwork was well done, and even the inside of the cavity was nicely finished – always a sure sign of a well made acoustic guitar.
 It was equipped with a bone nut and saddle, both of which helped tremendously with tuning stability, intonation and sustain.

 Verdict: The Guild OM-240CE offers something a bit different from the usual crowd, and the arched back is definitely a conversation starter.
 It’s a well made guitar from one of America’s oldest brands, it sounds good, and has a lot to offer for not a whole lot of money.